Company1TDDC88-2024/RBI/Backend/README.md

 -   You will then want to click on _Path_ in Environment variables for <user>
 -   Click on _New_ and paste in the path that was shown in the terminal when Poetry was installed.

-To insure everything is correct, try typing this command and see if it displays a version (you might need to close and reopen the terminal)
+To ensure everything is correct, try typing this command and see if it displays a version (you might need to close and reopen the terminal)

 ```bash
 poetry --version